sderose/Color/colorNames.md

 to check support by displaying samples.

 I<--xterm256> is not yet supported.
-That, and/or color names from the X F<rgb.txt> file may be supported in the future.
+That, and/or color names from the X F<rgb.txt> file, may be supported in the future.

 ==The ANSI terminal escapes==